i2000s/en/notebooks/LaTeX.md

 ```
 Then place `\FloatBarrier` to where the bottom line of allowed floating for figures before in TeX.

+### Troubleshooting figure issues
+1. If encountering the "missing $ inserted" error for content inside of the shortname of a figure caption, it might be caused by a square bracket in an inline equation.
+The shortname of a caption is defined in a pair of square brackets by `\caption[]{}` syntax and will close whenever it finds a close square bracket, including the square bracket inside an equation environment, like `$a=\left[f(x)\right]$`.
+To avoid this problem, put any square brackets in a pair of curly brackets before placing them in the caption shortname environment.

 ## Tips on using TikZ and PGFplots
 + To not use the `,` separation delimiters and use the usual digit decimal `.` sign for numbers, put the following code after `\usepackage{tikz,pgfplots}`:
 ```